Lemirq/CouchCommander/README.md

 **Transform your phone into the ultimate remote control for your laptop and media setup**

+I keep having this problem where I sit down to watch a movie/tv show/anime on my bed through my monitor.
+And my laptop and monitor are realllyyy far away.
+Now I can take my wireless keyboard to bed to control it, but this is wayyy too annoying.
+So I created CouchCommander.

 CouchCommander is a cross-platform system that lets you control media playback, system settings, and desktop functions from your phone over your local Wi-Fi network.
-Perfect for controlling your laptop connected to a TV or large monitor from the comfort of your couch.
+Perfect for controlling your laptop connected to a TV or large monitor from the comfort of your couch or bed.

 ## ✨ Features